celsowhite/parallax/readme.md

 Add the below data attributes directly to your html markup.
 Each attribute is optional.

 - `data-speed` {Number} A number between 0-1 will slow the element down relative to other elements on the page.
 Any number above 1 will speed up the element.
 Negative numbers will move the element in the opposite direction of other elements on the page.
-- `data-rotation` {Number} The number of degrees the element should rotate while it is in the viewport.
+- `data-rotate` {Number} The number of degrees the element should rotate while it is in the viewport.
 Should be between 0-360 and can be negative to rotate in the opposite direction.

 ## License